Bring Your Own Network#

 security groups (AWS) or firewall rules (GCP)

-If you provide a network, Coiled will still be responsible for creating VMs (and associated storage, network interface, and public IPs) as well as machine images and Docker images (for your software environments).
+If you provide a network, Coiled will still be responsible for creating VMs (and associated storage, network interface, and public IPs).

 See Network Architecture for details about the networking needs of a Coiled cluster.

 The network you provide for Coiled to use needn’t match the networks we create by default, but they do need to meet some minimal requirements.

 Our default network allows public ingress to the scheduler on ports 8786 and 8787.
 This isn’t a requirement, so long as the machine running the Python client is able to connect to the scheduler.
 For instance, you could be running the client on a machine inside a paired VPC or go through a VPC which allows you to connect to private IP of the scheduler.
 Ports 8786, 8787 need to be open for ingress so that the client can connect to scheduler.

 It’s necessary that the scheduler and workers be able to download software (as well of course as any data used in your computations).
 This can be achieved by using a NAT Gateway which is set as next hop for outbound connections, but it can also be achieved by allowing us to assign public IP addresses for workers as well as the scheduler.